 Although the cultured meat market is a nascent industry, 2020 was a landmark year because a cultured chicken product developed by the company Eat Just made its debut on a restaurant menu in Singapore, after the country’s food agency approved its sale to the public.
 The regulatory approval of this lab-grown meat within Singapore provides hope that other regulatory approvals could follow worldwide.

-Flow of capital into the cultured meat industry has also grown substantially in recent years, reaching approximately $1.0 billion in the past 12 months.
-Additionally, investments in 2020 surpassed $360 million and this was six times (6X) greater than the amount that was invested in 2019.
+Flow of capital into the cultured meat industry has also grown substantially in recent years, reaching an astounding $1.0 billion in the past 12 months.
+Additionally, investments in 2020 surpassed $360 million, a figure that is six times (6X) greater than the amount invested the prior year in 2019.

 Major Investments into Cultured Meat Market

 Major investments within the cultured meat market have included Cargill’s investment into Memphis Meats and Aleph Farms, as well as Tyson Foods Venture Fund’s investments into Memphis Meats and Future Meat Technologies.

 Wealthy investors are also piling into the cultured meat market.
 For example, billionaires Bill Gates and Richard Branson threw their weight, and $17 million, into the Silicon Valley start-up Memphis Meats.
 The start-up company rose to fame when it produced the world’s first lab-grown meatballs made by cultivating cow muscle tissue within a sterile environment.